llvm/mlir-www/website/content/getting_started/Debugging.md

 - `-mlir-elide-elementsattrs-if-larger` prints large constants in a redacted form, making the IR easier to scan.

-- `--print-ir-after-failure` will print the entire IR when the verifier fails and not just the failing operation.
+- `--mlir-print-ir-after-failure` will print the entire IR when the verifier fails and not just the failing operation.

 ## Isolating test cases